michel-iwaniec/nesvideo/README.md

 ### vout2png.py

-The script will convert a 1-frame .csv capture into a .png image.
+This script will convert a 1-frame .csv capture into a .png image.

 To make the resulting .png easier to view, the pixel scaling factor, horizontal stretching and vertical stretching can be set to appropriate values on the command-line.

+### resample.png

+This script will resample a high-sample-rate png to a specified pixel scaling factor and horizontal / vertical stretching, using the same parameters as vout2png.py

+It is mainly intended for those who wish to split the workflow of .csv -> .png conversion into two separate steps

+1. Convert 1-frame .csv to high-resolution .png image, with 93 samples / PPU pixel and no Y-repetition (preserves high-sample rate with low storage - difficult to view)
+2. Rescale converted .png to a more reasonable pixel size like 10x10 (lossy conversion - but allows easy viewing with an image editor)

 ## Example usage